AJIN1304/PORTFOLIO/README.md

 # PORTFOLIO
 - My website is a captivating portfolio platform showcasing my skills and personality.
 Through HTML, CSS, and a touch of JavaScript, I introduce myself and present my outstanding projects.
-Get to know me and explore my work in a visually appealing and user-friendly interface.
+Get to know me and explore my work in a visually appealing and user-friendly interface...
 ## Installation

 To run this project locally, click on the link below.